High Constables of Edinburgh: Constables in Scotland

 However, the idea of a lower level English Constable with jurisdiction over hundreds, villages and townships had not been introduced to Scotland.
-Due to the nature of the Scottish landscape, order was maintained by Clan Chiefs and Feudal Lords.
-Constables as town or village officials had provided a civil guard in areas of England since 1285, when King Edward I of England passed the Statute of Winchester, with provisions which "constituted two constables in every hundred to prevent defaults in towns and highways", and by the 1600s, within local areas, a constable could be attested by two or more Justices of the Peace.
+Due to the nature of the Scottish landscape, order was maintained by clan chiefs and feudal lords.
+Constables as town or village officials had provided a civil guard in areas of England since 1285, when King Edward I of England passed the Statute of Winchester, with provisions which "constituted two constables in every hundred to prevent defaults in towns and highways", and by the 1600s, within local areas, a constable could be attested by two or more justices of the peace.

 The first statutory police force

 After the union of the crowns in 1603 James VI of Scotland ascended to the throne of England.
 This resulted in a great cultural exchange, and the renewed fortunes of the City of Edinburgh as a trade centre with the Merchant Company of Edinburgh and the Incorporated Trades of Edinburgh.
-By 1611 with increased trade and the associated crime and occasional political disorder, The Kings Privy Council saw it necessary to implement a corps of guards, thus the High Constables of Edinburgh were founded by an Act of Parliament, and “command[ed] the magistrates of Edinburgh to appoint some persons to guard their streets and to commit to ward all person found on the streets after the said hour (ten hours bell).
-If in the taking of them any inconvenient sal happen it is declared that the same shall not be imputed as a crime to the captors but as good and acceptable service”.
-Following many meetings of Edinburgh council, a number of constables were appointed - Half were merchants and half were craftsmen, and were charged with enforcing 16 regulations, relating to curfews, weapons and thefts.
+By 1611 with increased trade and the associated crime and occasional political disorder, The Kings Privy Council saw it necessary to implement a corps of guards, thus the High Constables of Edinburgh were founded by an act of Parliament, and "command[ed] the magistrates of Edinburgh to appoint some persons to guard their streets and to commit to ward all person found on the streets after the said hour (ten hours bell).
+If in the taking of them any inconvenient sal happen it is declared that the same shall not be imputed as a crime to the captors but as good and acceptable service".
+Following many meetings of Edinburgh council, a number of constables were appointed – half were merchants and half were craftsmen, and were charged with enforcing 16 regulations, relating to curfews, weapons and thefts.

 It is believed that the High Constables of Edinburgh are the first example of a statutory police force in the world.
-Uniforms would come later, and during the 17th Century, the Constables were issued with "short batons for their pockets", paid for from their fines.
+Uniforms would come later, and during the 17th century, the constables were issued with "short batons for their pockets", paid for from their fines.

 Reassignment

 Over time the role of the society of High Constables changed, and they were forced to meet the evolving demands of law and order, attending executions, fires and riots.
 As the High Constables were principally respected gentlemen of the city, both merchants and in professions, there was concern that the increased demands made of them were unreasonable.
-In light of this the 1805 Edinburgh Police Act introduced a new police force designed to deal with the 'duties of watching over the peace of the metropolis'.
-In 1810 the constables were awarded the title of 'High Constables' to distinguish them from the other Edinburgh police force.
-The High Constables instead took on ceremonial duties, providing a guard of honour at the Edinburgh council, and parading for Royal visits.
+In light of this the Edinburgh Police Act 1805 (45 Geo.
+3. c. xxi) introduced a new force designed to deal with the 'duties of watching over the peace of the metropolis'.
+In 1810 the constables were awarded the title of 'High Constables' to distinguish them from the other Edinburgh City Police.
+The High Constables instead took on ceremonial duties, providing a guard of honour at the Edinburgh council, and parading for royal visits.